ababic/django-cogwheels/README.rst

         >>> settings.get_prefix()
         'YOURPROJECT_'

-    You can change this prefix to whatever you like, by setting a ``prefix`` attribute on your settings helper class, like so:
+    You can change this prefix to whatever you like by setting a ``prefix`` attribute on your settings helper class, like so:

     .. code-block:: python